 18 - Make the mornings yours

 The morning is the most important part of your day, do not skip it, miss it, or take it for granted!
 Exercise, make a healthy breakfast, and meditate before your day begins.
 In other words: sharpen your body and your mind before you walk into the everyday battlefield.
-Through such rituals and practices, you will develop a sense of calm and spaciousness that will make it much easier to deal with the troubles of the world.
 As Martin Luther said: “I have so much to do today that I shall spend the first three hours in prayer”.

 19 - Seek financial freedom